cronvel/terminal-kit/documentation.md

 * UP, DOWN: go the previous or the next page of items (if paging is used)
 * HOME, END: move and select the first or the last item of the menu

-If the 'exitOnUnexpectedKey' option is set, any other keys will exit the menu, call the callback with `undefined` for any arguments except the last one (the *unexpectedKey* argument), that will contains the key that triggered the exit.
+If the 'exitOnUnexpectedKey' option is set, any other keys will exit the menu, the callback's *response* argument does not contain any property except 'unexpectedKey', that will contain the key having triggered the exit.

 Example: